turnpike roads

 The Penstile toll house, with its stop gate, had originally been sited at the junction of Pen Style and Newton Road (hence its name) but in the latter part of the 19th century it was re-built in its present position on the corner of Newton Road and South Western Terrace.
 It is now named Newton Lodge.

-The toll house on Mudford Road, at the junction with St Michaels Avenue, again dates to the mid-19th century.
+The Mudford Road toll house, at the junction with St Michaels Avenue, again dates to the mid-19th century.
 It is now named Turnpike Cottage.

 gallery